Larry Cherubino Laissez Faire Fiano, Frankland River

 Larry Cherubino Laissez Faire Fiano is made from Frankland River fruit.
 The name “Laissez Faire” reflects the hands off approach used for this range of wines.
 There is no added tannin or acid, nor animal fining products used.
 Zero sulphur is used throughout the winemaking and only a minimal amount at bottling.

-Larry Cherubino Laissez Faire Fiano is the ultimate expression of small batch natural winemaking made.
+Larry Cherubino Laissez Faire Fiano is the ultimate expression of small-batch natural winemaking made.
 The fruit was hand-picked and whole bunch pressed.
 The juice was then settled without the addition of enzymes, sulphur or acid.
-Once settled, it was allowed to ferment naturally at low temperature for six weeks in seasoned oak and concrete eggs.
+Once settled, it was allowed to ferment naturally at low temperatures for six weeks in seasoned oak and concrete eggs.

 Tasting Notes